zhangrengang/SubPhaser/README.md

    * [Full Usage and Default Parameters](#Full-Usage-and-Default-Parameters)

 ### Introduction ###
-For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel their subgenome.
+For many allopolyploid species, their diploid progenitors are unknown or extinct, making it impossible to unravel their subgenomes.
-Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as the "genomic signatures".
+Here, we develop `SubPhaser` to partition and phase subgenomes, by using repetitive kmers as the "differential signatures".
-We also identify genome-wide subgenome-specific regions and LTR-RTs, which will provide insights to the evolutionary history of allopolyploidation.
+The tool also identifies genome-wide subgenome-specific regions and long terminal repeat retrotransposons (LTR-RTs), which will provide insights to the evolutionary history of allopolyploidation.

 There are mainly three modules:

 1. The core module to partition and phase subgenomes:
    - Count kmers by `jellyfish`.
-   - Identify the differential kmers among homologous chromosome set.
+   - Identify the differential kmers among homologous chromosome sets.
-   - Cluster into subgenomes by K-Means algorithm and perform bootstrap.
+   - Cluster into subgenomes by a K-Means algorithm and estimate confidence level by the bootstrap.
    - Identify subgenome-specific kmers.
-   - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homologous exchange.
+   - Identify significant enrichments of subgenome-specific kmers by genome window/bin, which is useful to identify homologous exchange(s).
 2. The LTR module to identify and analysis subgenome-specific LTR-RT elements (disbale by `-disable_ltr`):
    - Identify the LTR-RTs by `LTRhavest` and/or `LTRfinder` (time-consuming for large genome, especially `LTRfinder`).
    - Classify the LTR-RTs by `TEsorter`.